Rapid Response/Layoff Resources

 Workforce Resource, Inc. – is a private, non-profit corporation committed to assisting individuals within their communities prepare for jobs through education, training and/or support services.
 Our programs help individuals from all backgrounds and ages with a priority of service given to low-income individuals, veterans, and individuals with disabilities.

-Education & Training Provider:
+Education & Training Providers:

 Veterans Services: